Top of Page

 About CIPhER

-The Center for Information Protection, Education, and Research (CIPhER) provides the opportunity for faculty and students from NSU and institutions throughout South Florida, as well as industry partners, to develop innovative solutions to solve critical information security problems and educate those who will serve as the next generation of researchers, academics, and industry leaders.
-On August 19, 2021, the National Security Agency (NSA) and its affiliated federal agencies have designated NSU as a National Center of Academic Excellence (NCAE) in Cybersecurity - Cyber Defense (CD) through academic year 2028.
-NSU first received this designation in March 2005 among the first in the State of Florida, and was re-designated in 2009, again in 2014 and most recently on August 19, 2021.
-For nearly two decades, NSU has been serving as a national leader in cybersecurity education and have assisted NSA and its affiliated federal agencies in establishing national standards for the NCAE-CD program criteria that are serving the nation well in contributing to the protection of the National Information Infrastructure.
-NSU was among the few invited institutions nationwide who participated in NSA's NCAE-CD Pilot Program between 2019 and 2021.
+The Center for Information Protection, Education, and Research (CIPhER) provides the opportunity for faculty and students from NSU and institutions throughout South Florida, as well as industry and government partners, to develop innovative solutions to solve critical information security problems and educate those who will serve as the next generation of researchers, academics, and industry/government leaders.
+On August 19, 2021, the National Security Agency (NSA) and its affiliated federal agencies redesignated NSU for the fourth time as a National Center of Academic Excellence in Cybersecurity (NCAE-C) - Cyber Defense (CD) through the academic year 2028.
+Additionally, on November 1, 2023, NSU was also designated as NCAE-C - Cyber Research (R) through the academic year 2028, among the few institutions around the nation to obtain both CAE-CD and CAE-R designation.
+NSU first received the CAE-CD designation in March 2005 among the first in the State of Florida, and was re-designated in 2009, again in 2014, and most recently on August 19, 2021.
+For nearly two decades, NSU has been serving as a national leader in cybersecurity education and has assisted the NSA and its affiliated federal agencies in establishing national standards for the NCAE-CD program criteria that are serving the nation well in contributing to the protection of the National Information Infrastructure.
+NSU was among the few invited institutions nationwide who participated in NSA's CAE-CD Pilot Program between 2019 and 2021, and the CAE-R Pilot Program between 2022-2023.

 Vision Statement